Unity-Technologies/Unity.Mathematics/readme.md

 ## Building

-Open the `src\UnityEngine.Mathematics.sln` under Visual Studio 2015 or MonoDevelop and compile in Debug\Release.
+Open the `src\Unity.Mathematics.sln` under Visual Studio 2015 or MonoDevelop and compile in Debug\Release.

 ## Tasks TODO